shangobashi/PosterScript/README.md

 -----------
 PosterScript is an ensemble of automation scripts that facilitate the purchase of limited edition posters from popular websites such as MondoTees and others.
-It is written in python and mainly uses the selenium module to automate the various browser tasks it needs to accomplish to successfully purchase a poster without the needing the user to manually refresh for hours.
+It is written in python and mainly uses the selenium module to automate the various browser tasks it needs to accomplish to successfully purchase a poster without the need for the user to manually refresh for hours.

 Purpose
 -------